chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 )

 func main {
-    // This could have been definied like in the previous example
+    // This could have been defined like in the previous example
     // but it is better practice to predefine your variables. things = []string{"one", "two", "three"}
     for i = 0; i<4; i++{